frapa/timers/README.md

 ### Introspection commands

-If you want to see the list of tasks, you can issue
+If you want to see the list of all your tasks, you can run `timers tasks`

 ```bash
 $ timers tasks